MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-monitor.md

 The **Power Pages** page provides an overview of  Power Pages in your environment:

 - Total number of Power Pages
 - Total number of Power Pages created this month
 - Total number of Power Pages makers

 Through visuals, you can see your Power Pages creation trend and top environments with Power Pages.
-Use the list view of all Power Pages to sort your Power Pages by maker, website, website status and table permission.
+Use the list view of all Power Pages to sort your Power Pages by maker, website, website status, and table permission.

 Filters on this page can help you narrow down this view by environment and by maker.